 "The security forces here are still operating with the same kind of impunity that they enjoyed under the former regime.

-"Members of the police and the judiciary need to be trained on how to deal with women who are victims of sexual violence."'Not about honour'
+"Members of the police and the judiciary need to be trained on how to deal with women who are victims of sexual violence."